Sandysmile/Marketing-Campaigns/README.md

 ### 2.4 Exploratory Data Anlaysis (EDA)

-2.4.1 Catogrical Variable and Response Variables.
+2.4.1 Catogrical Variables and Response Variable.

    Key Findings: Job, education, contact, previous outcome, and month appear to be more influential in determining the outcome.